notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ###### Searching in previously-found results (secondary searching)

-Perhaps you have done a search and your results are in a tab in athe **Find result** window.
+Perhaps you have done a search and your results are in a tab in the **Find result** window.
 Now you'd like to conduct a search but with a scope of only the files that have previous matches.
 Or maybe you want to look only in the *lines* matched by previous searches, not only the matched files, tightening the search criteria even more.
 Can you do this sort of second-level searching with Notepad++?
-Yes, by *RightClick*'ing the **Find result** window client area and selecting **Find in this found results...**.
+Yes, by *RightClick*ing the **Find result** window client area and selecting **Find in this found results...**.

 Selecting **Find in this found results...** will cause a window to pop up, and this window looks much like the standard **Find** window, but is stripped down a bit.
 Once you input your search parameters and choose **Find All**, a *new* **Find result** tab will open (in the **Find result** window) with the results of the "refined" search.

-The popup window has a parameter not available in the searches decribed earlier:  **☐ Search only in found lines**.
+The popup window has a parameter not available in the searches described earlier:  **☐ Search only in found lines**.
 Checking this box limits the search to lines that appear in matched files in the parent **Find result** window.
 Unchecking the box will cause the new search to examine previously matched files in their entirety.
 When a search has been limited to previously-found lines, its results will indicate this by using this type of output:  `Search "___" (__ hits in __ files - Line Filter Mode: only display the filtered results)` as opposed to the normally seen:  `Search "___" (__ hits in __ files)`

 *Tip:*  Use the *RightClick* option **Clear all** to limit the scope of these types of searches (before invoking the secondary search!) -- remember: a **Find in this found results...** search will look in files matched by ALL previous searches whose results are still present in the parent **Find result** tab.